 Starting at just $14.90 per month, C Mobile’s focus is cheap, no-fuss plans.
 For this price you’ll get $15 value, plus 150MB data, which is great for the light user.
 A standard call is billed at 15c per minute with no flagfall, texts cost 15c each, and excess data is 5c per megabyte billed in 10 kilobyte units.
 This type of deal then moves up the ranks, topping out at $59.90, where you’ll get 3GB data and $90 value.
 It’s obvious that the more you spend, the better value you get.

-The fresh food people back at it again with mobile plans including a handset.
+The fresh food people are back at it again with mobile plans including a handset.
 This time they’ve gone postpaid, of which they have three plans – Small, Medium and Large.

 All of these plans are on a lengthy 24-month contract.
 You also get the choice of eight phones to bundle with the plan.
 A Large plan bundled with a 32GB Samsung Galaxy S7 will cost you a tidy $80 per month, for example.
 Woolworths have all bases covered with these plans and handset offers.